• Skip to main content

 • And, fresh lemon juice is more versatile-you can add the zest for an extra punch of lemon flavor.

-For the best flavor in in this recipe for one-pot lemon chicken orzo, fresh lemon juice is definitely the way to go!
+For the best flavor in this recipe for one-pot lemon chicken orzo, fresh lemon juice is definitely the way to go!

 How to store and reheat leftovers

-Creamy chicken orzo leftovers can be stored in an airtight container in the refrigerator for up to five days.
-To reheat, place the pasta in a skillet over medium heat, adding a splash of chicken stock or cream to restore its creamy consistency.
+To reheat, place the pasta in a skillet over medium heat and add a splash of chicken stock or cream to restore its creamy consistency.
 Stir occasionally until heated through.
+For single servings, microwave on high for one minute.

 Recipe FAQs

-Can I make this dish ahead of time?
+Can you make lemon chicken orzo pasta ahead of time?

 Top tips to ensure the recipe turns out perfectly

-More chicken and pasta dinners
+More chicken and pasta dinners you’ll love

 • Million Dollar Chicken Casserole topped with Ritz Cracker crumbs in a white baking dish.